How Your 2025 Wedding Could Save You Money on Taxes

 Here’s what the rules say about deducting event expenses and wedding-related costs.

-- Charitable contributions or targeted cash gifts, or non-cash donations to a qualified charity or non-profit organization, are a popular way to recover certain expenses from your wedding.
+- Charitable contributions or targeted cash gifts, or noncash donations to a qualified charity or nonprofit organization, are a popular way to recover certain expenses from your wedding.

-- Just make sure that the organization you’re donating to is an IRS-recognized 501(c)(3) tax-exempt non-profit or charity.
+- Just make sure that the organization you’re donating to is an IRS-recognized 501(c)(3) tax-exempt nonprofit or charity.

-1. The Church or Wedding Venue
+1. The church or wedding venue

 If you’re getting married in a church, it’s customary to make a donation to reserve your date.
-The donation amount may vary depending on the services provided or the church of your choice.
+The donation amount can vary depending on the services provided or the church of your choice.
 Some churches also keep flower arrangements from your ceremony as a donation.

 The IRS considers churches to be 501(c)(3) organizations.
 If you make a charitable donation to a church, you can generally write off the expense as a tax deduction for federal income tax purposes.

-2. Wedding Favors and Decor
+2. Wedding favors and decor

 As part of your wedding preparations, several items can make your day memorable for you and your loved ones.